Southern Philippines hit by 7.8-magnitude earthquake

 The Fed last reduced rates in December, to 3.5%-3.75%, but policymakers have become increasingly concerned about the risks of higher inflation as a result of the war in Iran.

-Finance ministers and central bankers are gathered in Washington this week for the International Monetary Fund’s spring meetings.
+Finance ministers and central bankers are this week for the International Monetary Fund’s spring meetings.

 The Bank of England governor, Andrew Bailey, gave a speech in New York on Tuesday before heading to the meetings, underscoring the importance of central bank independence.